 Developmental Genotype-Tissue Expression (dGTEx)

-The National Human Genome Research Institute (NHGRI) and the Eunice Kennedy Shriver National Institute for Child Health and Human Development (NICHD) are co-collaborating on a new initiative, developmental Genotype-Tissue Expression (dGTEx), to catalog and analyze transcriptional profiles from a wide variety of tissues from the pediatric period, including neonates through adolescents, in a post-mortem setting.
+The National Human Genome Research Institute (NHGRI), the Eunice Kennedy Shriver National Institute for Child Health and Human Development (NICHD), the National Institute of Neurological Disorders and Stroke (NINDS) and the National Institute of Mental Health (NIMH) are collaborating on a new initiative, developmental Genotype-Tissue Expression (dGTEx), to catalog and analyze transcriptional profiles from a wide variety of tissues from the pediatric period, including neonates through adolescents, in a post-mortem setting.

-Studying gene expression during the pediatric period would help fill key gaps in our understanding of the role of gene expression in normal human development.
-It would provide insight into disease processes that have their origins before maturation is complete and potentially into how developmental gene expression patterns affect important clinical factors such as drug response in early and later childhood.
-It can also provide a baseline for comparing gene expression and regulatory patterns during normal development with such patterns in individuals with disease.
+Studying gene expression during the pediatric period will fill key gaps in our understanding of the role of gene expression in normal human development.
+It will provide insight into disease processes that originate before maturation is complete and potentially into how developmental gene expression patterns affect important clinical factors such as drug response in early and late childhood.
+It will also provide a baseline for comparing gene expression and regulatory patterns during normal development with such patterns in individuals with disease.

 Please refer to the links below to find more information about the concept and discussion during NHGRI’s February 2020 Council.